This page was last updated on 14 November 2017.

 Three public meetings with local MP’s, representatives from Brent Council, Brent Housing Partnership, relevant housing providers and the London Fire Brigade were arranged in the fortnight following the Grenfell Tower fire to give residents the opportunity to ask any questions and allay any fear they had.

-In addition to this, a series of meetings for those living in high rise blocks in Brent have been arranged.
-Full details of these meetings are available on Brent Housing Partnership’s website.
+In addition to this, a series of meetings for those living in high rise blocks in Brent were also arranged and have taken place.

 London Fire Brigade advice